Varssos/sw-notes/docs/source/ansible/install_ansible.rst

 .. warning:: In the production environment you should consider install via python with virtual environment to be independent from system python version

+.. todo:: How to run ansible from virtualenv